Vrischikans have made it

 Below is a recent communication on our discussion forum:

 What you have asked is one of the prime concerns of most Vrischikans who currently are in their final stage of Sadé Sati.
 You must have noticed that I write quite often about the seven and a half year period not being a curse but an important phase in a person’s life that helps them evolve Karmically.
 It is during this ‘dreaded’ period that people realise an important truth that never occurred to them earlier – They realise that all the things they thought that they had done until then, were not done by them at all!
 Neither the good things nor the bad things.
 All those things happened on their own and that the only plausible reason behind why all that happened could be their own Karma and certainly not anyone else or something that others did to or for them.
-The Sadé Sati is a period in life when people actually understand that EGO is nothing but an illusion and what really matter are life and consciousness which are the greatest gifts.
+The Sadé Sati is a period in life when people actually understand that EGO is nothing but an illusion and what really matters are life and consciousness which are the greatest gifts.
 They also realise that no one or nothing belongs to them, not even their own body.
-The greatest take-away from this period is that, the Self that exists in ALL BEINGS is the same and that no one or no being is superior or inferior to another : SBG 13:28 Such a person perceives the same Supreme Bhagavan dwelling equally everywhere and he does not degrade his own spiritual well-being by mistaking his ego to be the Self like the way ignorant people do.
-He therefore reaches the highest goal.
+The greatest takeaway from this period is that, the Self that exists in ALL BEINGS is the same and that no one or no being is superior or inferior to another : SBG 13:28 Such a person perceives the same Supreme Bhagavan dwelling equally everywhere and he does not degrade his own spiritual well-being by mistaking his ego to be the Self like the way ignorant people do.
+He, therefore, reaches the highest goal.

 It is really kind of you to pray for other Vrischikans to be relieved of pain.
 However, it would be necessary to discern between ‘mental pain’ or ‘mental suffering’ and physical pain.
 Physical pain is a natural defence mechanism in living beings that lets them know about an injury to their physical body in order for them to take the steps that are necessary to stop further damage to it.
 This mechanism protects the physical body and its parts which are perishable by nature.
 Whereas on the other hand, feeling emotionally hurt stems from attachment, possessiveness and ego.
 When we talk about mental pain, it is essential to comprehend that it is a direct result of a certain degree of vanity, some selfishness, attachment and the feeling of entitlement or that of being a ‘doer’.
 The Sadé Sati period usually teaches people that every moment of life is miraculous and needs to be treated with great respect and thankfulness.
 This is because anything can happen to anyone any time and if everything is going well, it could only be due to Divine Grace.
 An experienced person who has been through challenging situations in life, knows that nothing and no one belongs to them.
 That person who is conscious of the fact that he or she possesses nothing or no one also knows that they have nothing to lose and therefore have no fear at all.
 Such a person with a balanced mind is known as a ‘Stithapragnya’.
 He or she does not feel ‘entitled’ to things in life, is always thankful for whatever they have and always maintains a balanced state of mind.